 The aircraft entered service with an ETOPS-90 rating, which allowed one-engine or decompression operations for up to 90 minutes at a suitable diversion destination.
 When the active A330 fleet reached 25,000 flight hours, the planes adopted the ETOPS-120.
 After reaching 50,000 hours, the fleet obtained ETOPS-180.

 In November 2009, the airplane received an ETOPS-240 approval that stands to this day with the A330.

 Maiden Flight and First Customers

-On October 14, 1992, the first A330 rolled out, and the program obtained certification by the US FAA and the JAA on October 21, 1993.
-For two years, the A330 would be the largest twin-engine aircraft ever to fly until the Boeing 777-200.
+On October 14, 1992, the first A330 rolled out, and the program obtained certification from the US FAA and the JAA on October 21, 1993.
+For two years, the A330 would be the largest twin-engine aircraft to fly until the arrival of the Boeing 777-200.

 Right after Air Inter’s passenger service began in January 1992, Asian airlines Thai Airways (TG) and Cathay Pacific (CX) received their A330s.
-Northwest Airlines (NW) would eventually become the first US customer of the type.
+Northwest Airlines (NW) eventually became the first US customer of this type.

-By August 2019, the A330 was operated to over 400 airports in the world by more than 120 operators, while its average dispatch reliability was over 99% and annual utilization was up to 6 000 flight hours.
+By August 2019, 120 operators flew the A330 at over 400 airports worldwide, while its average dispatch reliability was over 99% and annual utilization was up to 6,000 flight hours.

 As of September 2020, A330 family aircraft orders stood at 1,818, of which 1,501 had been delivered and 1,432 were in airline service, comprising 602 A330-200s, 38 A330-200Fs, 743 A330-300s, and 49 A330-900s.

 The 1,500th airplane, an A330-900 (A330neo), delivered to DL on September 21, 2020, marked a historic milestone for the European airframer.